Planar Graphs: Random Walks and Bipartiteness Testing: Introduction

 \paragraph{Bipartiteness.}

 The problem of testing bipartiteness has been a great benchmark of the capabilities of property testing algorithms in various graph models.
-It was one of the first problems studied in detail in both the dense graph model \cite{GGR98} and the bounded degree graph model \cite{GR97,GR99}.
+It was one of the first problems studied in detail in both the dense graph model \cite{GGR98} and the bounded-degree graph model \cite{GR97,GR99}.
 Bipartiteness is known to be testable in $\widetilde{O}(1/\eps^2)$ time in the dense graph model \cite{AK02}.
-However, in the bounded degree graph model, it requires $\Omega(\sqrt{n})$ queries \cite{GR97} and is testable in $\widetilde{O}(\sqrt{n} \cdot \eps^{-O(1)})$ time \cite{GR99}, where $n$ is the number of vertices.
+However, in the bounded-degree graph model, it requires $\Omega(\sqrt{n})$ queries \cite{GR97} and is testable in $\widetilde{O}(\sqrt{n} \cdot \eps^{-O(1)})$ time \cite{GR99}, where $n$ is the number of vertices.
 Kaufman et al.\ \cite{KKR04} show that the property is still testable in $\widetilde{O}(\sqrt{n} \cdot \eps^{-O(1)})$ time in the adjacency list model for graphs that have constant \emph{average} degree.

-Czumaj et al.\ \cite{CSS09} show in the bounded-degree model that if the underlying graph is planar, then any hereditary graph property\footnote{A graph property is \emph{hereditary} if it is closed under vertex removals.}, including bipartiteness, is testable in constant time.
-This approach can be generalized to any class of graphs that can be partitioned into constant-size components by removing $\eps n$ edges of the graph, for any $\eps > 0$.
-Graphs satisfying this property are called \emph{hyperfinite}, and they include all bounded-degree minor-free graphs.

-Hassidim et al.\ \cite{HKNO09} show that in fact, the distance to most hereditary properties can be approximated in constant time in such graphs.
-These results are generalized in the work of Newman and Sohler \cite{NS11}, who show that in hyperfinite graphs, one can approximate the distance to \emph{any graph property} in constant time.
-In particular, this implies that \emph{any graph property is testable in constant time in hyperfinite graphs}, and therefore, in bounded-degree planar graphs.

-The central goal of this paper is to initiate the research on the complexity of testing graph properties in general unbounded degree minor-free graphs.
-Our main technical contribution is the design and analysis of a constant time algorithm testing bipartiteness in arbitrary planar graphs.
-We show (in Theorem \ref{thm:main-bipartiteness}) that \emph{a long enough constant-length random walk from a random vertex discovers an odd-length cycle in a graph far from bipartite with constant probability}.
-The result extends to an arbitrary family of minor-free graphs (Theorem \ref{thm:main-bipartiteness-minor-free} in Section \ref{sec:minor-free}).